ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

     return (this.attribute1 == otherObj.attribute1) &&
            this.attribute2.equals(otherObj.attribute2)

+..
+  This is actually not really good advice.
+Overriding equals is unfortunately quite complex in that there are a bunch of requirements on the contract.
+On of which is that it be symmetric, i.e. o1.equals(o2) == o2.equals(o1).
+But if a subclass overrides equals as described here it breaks symetry because super.equals(sub) could return true while sub.equals(super) might return false.
+Obviously we don't want to get into that whole mess but maybe it's worth not leading them astray here.

 If you are writing an equals method for a subclass, you can call the superclass equals using the **super** keyword to check the attributes in the superclass and then check the attributes in the subclass.